Terms and Conditions – Woocommerce

-- Cancellation more than 48 hours prior to the first day of the Program: Credit equal to 100% of the Price.
+- Cancellation more than 24 hours prior to the day of the Program: Credit equal to 100% of the Price.

-- Cancelation between 24 and 48 hours prior to the first day of the Program: Credit equal to 50% of the Price.
+- Cancellation 24 hours prior to the day of the Program: Credit equal to 50% of the Price.

-- Cancellation on or after the first day of the Program: No credit (0%).
+- Cancellation on or after the day of the Program: No credit (0%).